blazium-engine/blazium-docs/contributing/documentation/contributing_to_the_documentation.rst

              regarding the main godotengine/godot repository is also valid for the docs repository.

-.. warning:: The class reference's source files are in the `Godot engine
+.. warning:: The class reference's source files are in the `Blazium Engine
              repository <https://github.com/godotengine/godot>`_.
 We generate
              the :ref:`Class Reference <doc_class_reference>` section of this documentation from them.
 If you want to update the description of a class, its